furnstahl/Physics-8820/README.md

 * Model selection
 * Model checking
 * Gaussian processes
 * Special topic: Bayesian methods and machine learning.
-[Note: we will not cover machine *earning in great detail, but learn about connections to Bayesian methods, e.g., with *ayesian neural networks as a working example.]
+[Note: we will not cover machine *earning in great detail, but learn about connections to Bayesian methods, e.g., with Bayesian neural networks as a working example.]
 * Special topic: emulators